emqx/blog/en/202108/connecting-to-emqx-cloud-with-mqttlens.md

-## Introduction to EMQ X Cloud
+## Introduction to EMQX Cloud

-[EMQ X Cloud](https://www.emqx.com/en/cloud) is a fully managed cloud-native MQTT service launched by [EMQ](https://www.emqx.com/en) company that can connect to a large number of IoT devices and integrate various databases and business systems.
-As the **world's first fully managed** [**MQTT 5.0**](https://www.emqx.com/en/mqtt/mqtt5) **public cloud service**, EMQ X Cloud provides MQTT message service with one-stop operation and maintenance management and a unique isolation environment.
+[EMQX Cloud](https://www.emqx.com/en/cloud) is a fully managed cloud-native MQTT service launched by [EMQ](https://www.emqx.com/en) company that can connect to a large number of IoT devices and integrate various databases and business systems.
+As the **world's first fully managed** [**MQTT 5.0**](https://www.emqx.com/en/mqtt/mqtt5) **public cloud service**, EMQX Cloud provides MQTT message service with one-stop operation and maintenance management and a unique isolation environment.

-In the era of the IoT, EMQ X Cloud can help users quickly build industry applications for the IoT area and easily realize the collection, transmission, calculation, and persistence of IoT data.
+In the era of the IoT, EMQX Cloud can help users quickly build industry applications for the IoT area and easily realize the collection, transmission, calculation, and persistence of IoT data.

-This article will use [Free Public MQTT Server](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQ X Cloud as the MQTT server address for this test.
+This article will use [Free Public MQTT Server](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX Cloud as the MQTT server address for this test.
 The server access information is as follows:

 - Broker: **broker.emqx.io**
 - TCP Port: **1883**
 - SSL/TLS Port: **8883**

-For more details, please visit [EMQ X Cloud website](https://www.emqx.com/en/cloud) or check [EMQ X Cloud documentation](https://docs.emqx.io/en/cloud/latest/).
+For more details, please visit [EMQX Cloud website](https://www.emqx.com/en/cloud) or check [EMQX Cloud documentation](https://docs.emqx.io/en/cloud/latest/).